 Oh Sunday, the best day of the week to catch up on laundry, vacuum, clean your car…except not in Germany due to “Ruhezeit.”
-Otherwise known as “quiet time,” Ruhezeit is the time when you are legally obliged to keep the noise levels down.
+Otherwise known as “quiet hours,” Ruhezeit is the time when you are legally obliged to keep the noise levels down.
 While this may be new to some, Germans are quite strict in upholding the Ruhezeit rules.
 Here is an overview on how it works, so you don’t get into any unpleasant situations.

 What is Ruhezeit in Germany?